michaelhmiv/Sportfolio-Replit/replit.md

 - All sensitive data (OAuth codes, state params, tokens) automatically redacted; user IDs truncated to first 8 chars.
 - Complete troubleshooting guide available in `AUTH_DEBUG.md`.

+**Production Deployment Configuration (CRITICAL):**
+To ensure authentication works correctly in production deployments, you MUST set `NODE_ENV=production` in Replit Secrets:
+1. Open the Secrets tool in your Repl
+2. Add a new secret with Key: `NODE_ENV` and Value: `production`
+3. Redeploy your application
+This disables the development authentication bypass and enables proper OAuth flow with secure cookies.
+Without this setting, users will experience the "window closes immediately" issue after clicking Allow on the OAuth screen.

 **Public Access:**
 - Contests and Leaderboards are publicly viewable without authentication.
 - Authentication is only required to enter contests, trade shares, or mine players.